threefoldfoundation/tft-stellar/ThreeBotPackages/activation_service/README.md

 - *wallet* : Name of new/existing stellar wallet client instance
 - *secret* : Activation secret of wallet to import ( if you are not using an already existing wallet)
-- *network*: "STD" or "TEST" to indicate the type of the stellar network (only required when importing a wallet through the secret argument).
-Default="TEST"
+- *network*: "STD" or "TEST" to indicate the type of the stellar network (required when importing a wallet through the secret argument).
+Default="None".
+When set to "TEST" and no secret is given, a wallet on the Stellar testnet will be created and funded through friendbot.
 - *domain* : domain configured to access the service

 Example with kwargs: